University Innovation Alliance Fellows Program

 QUALIFICATIONS

-• Make connections between divergent people, projects, and goals
+• Connect diverse people, projects, and goals to drive progress.

-• Think outside the box and rapidly iterate to strategically solve problems
+• Think creatively and iterate quickly to solve complex challenges.

-• Have exceptional project management skills & ability to pivot and adapt
+• Have strong project management skills, with the ability to pivot and adapt.

-• Have passion & commitment to transforming public higher education to better serve low-income, first-generation & students of color.
+• Are deeply committed to transforming higher education to better serve low-income, first-generation, and students of color.